Maria Spiridonova

-Maria Alexandrovna Spiridonova (Мари́я Алекса́ндровна Спиридо́нова; 16 October 1884 – 11 September 1941) was a Narodnik-inspired Russian revolutionary.
-In 1906, as a novice member of a local combat group of the Tambov Socialists-Revolutionaries (SRs), she assassinated a security official.
+Maria Alexandrovna Spiridonova (Мария Александровна Спиридонова; 16 October 1884 – 11 September 1941) was a Narodnik-inspired Russian revolutionary.
+In 1906, as a novice member of a local combat group of the Tambov Socialists-Revolutionaries (SRs), she assassinated Gavriil Luzhenovsky, a Tsarist security official.
 Her subsequent abuse by police earned her enormous popularity with the opponents of Tsarism throughout the empire and even abroad.

 After spending over 11 years in Siberian prisons she was freed after the February Revolution of 1917, and returned to European Russia as a heroine of the destitute, and especially of the peasants.
 According to G.D.H.
 Cole, she was, along with Alexandra Kollontai, one of the most prominent women leaders during the Russian Revolution, leading the Left Socialist-Revolutionaries to initially side with Vladimir Lenin and the Bolsheviks, and then to break with them.

 From January 1918 onwards, Spiridonova faced repression from the Soviet government, as she was repeatedly arrested, imprisoned, briefly detained in a mental sanitarium, and sent into internal exile, before eventually being shot in 1941 in the Medvedevsky Forest massacre.
 A successful campaign was run to discredit her name and portray her as a hysterical extremist, and she was "forced into oblivion".
 In 1958, when publishing the fourth volume of A History of Socialist Thought, G.D.H.
 Cole wrote that nothing was known of what had happened to her after 1920.
 Twenty years later, Richard Stites was still uncertain whether her death occurred in 1937 or 1941.
 Only after the end of Stalinism and the fall of the Soviet Union did it gradually become possible to reconstruct the last decades of her life.